-Let’s learn more about the dangers of soul ties so that you know when to break them off when needed.
+Let’s learn more about the dangers of soul ties to know when to break them off when necessary.

-Doesn’t it feel so good having a deep connection with the people around us?
-As if you and the other person are connected spiritually, we usually put a lot of value on someone we are closely intertwined.
-Whether it be between lovers, friends, family, or even a trusted mentor, it feels somewhat rewarding that we have such people in our lives.
+Doesn’t having a deep connection with the people around us feel good?
+As if you and the other person are connected spiritually, we usually value someone we are closely intertwined with.
+Whether it be between lovers, friends, family, or even a trusted mentor, it feels rewarding to have such people in our lives.

-However, not all deep connections or ‘soul ties’ are considered healthy and godly.
-It may surprise us how easily the person can manipulate us on the other end of the line.
+However, not all deep connections or ‘soul ties’ are considered healthy or godly.
+How easily someone can manipulate us on the other end of the line may surprise us.

 What are The Dangers of Soul Ties?

 A soul tie is a deep connection you feel towards another person.
 It’s often thought that soul ties are formed after being physically intimate with someone.
 However, this isn’t the only way to create a soul tie with another person.
 A soul tie can be formed as long as there is a deep connection and bond between you and the other person.
 So, soul ties aren’t necessarily confined to romantic relationships.
 You can have deep contact with another family member, a close friend, or mentor.

 Signs of a Dangerous Soul Tie